parthasdey2304/pdf-password-decrypter/README.md

 + Creates a new PDF file that is not password-protected.
 + Allows users to view the decrypted PDF file in the Evince PDF viewer.

+# Upcoming featuers
+Some of the upcoming features include:
++ Editing the pdf directly
++ Lock the pdf with a new password
++ Unlocking encrypted pdf files with Brute Force attack.

 # Pre-requisites
 To run this Python program you would need these following packages
 + Python(version 3.7 or higher)